-The world health organization estimates that sexual violence affects one-third of women worldwide.
-Assault, abuse, and violence is a widespread problem in the united states.
+The World Health Organization estimates that sexual violence affects one-third of women worldwide.
+Assault, abuse, and violence is a widespread problem in the United States.
 In homes, in the streets, and in the workplace.
-Across race, sexual orientation, and many factors, women are dealt with the short end of the stick.
+Across race, sexual orientation, and many factors, women have the short end of the stick.

-Sexual harassment has been conceptualized as a women’s issue, and while men can also be the victims, they happen at a lower frequency.
+Sexual harassment may be an issue for women but men can also be the victims, they happen at a lower frequency.
 However, they are both wrong. and light has been shed on them more frequently than ever before.

 Thanks to the rise of social media and the internet we are able to track information from before the famous movement till now.

-What actions have been taken and has anything changed since this started?
+What actions can you take and has anything changed since this started?

-Sexual harassment/abuse/violence is defined in the U.S as harassment because of a person’s sex and is unlawful.
-It is defined by its impact, not its intent, and must be unwelcomed to be considered harassment.
+Sexual harassment/abuse/violence are all harassment violations in the US because of a person’s violation of sexual consent and is unlawful.
+Its impact, not its intent, and the act of unwelcome advances is required to be considered harassment.

-Sexual coercion is a form of harassment where the victim is pressured, threatened, tricked, or forced to perform sexual acts in a nonphysical way.
-It makes the victim believe they owe the harasser sex or sexual favors, and a harasser is usually a person with power over the victim.
+Sexual coercion is where the aggressor pressures, threatens, tricks, or forces a victim to perform sexual acts in a nonphysical way.
+It makes the victim believe they owe the harasser sex or sexual favors.
+A harasser is usually a person with power over the victim.

-Gender Harassment is another form of harassment that doesn’t include explicit sexual behavior but includes slurs and other forms of negative and hostile stereotyping directed at the victim’s gender in various settings.
-This mode of harassment is made to make the victim feel constantly uncomfortable while being tiny enough to allow the abuser to deny accusations.
+Gender Harassment is another form of harassment that doesn’t include explicit sexual behavior.
+It includes slurs and other forms of negative and hostile stereotyping directed at the victim’s gender in various settings.
+This harassment is made to make the victim feel constantly uncomfortable.

-Unwanted sexual attention is a form of sexual attention where the victim receives sexual advances, whether physically or through inappropriate comments and stares that make the victim feel uncomfortable.
+Unwanted sexual attention is a form of sexual attention where the victim receives sexual advances.
+This can be physical or through inappropriate comments and stares that make the victim feel uncomfortable.

-Sexual harassment is not just women-based violence, though women make up most of the victims.
+Sexual harassment does not only relate to women, though women make up most of the victims.
 A Harasser can be the same age, gender, orientation, and more.

 Sexual Abuse in the Workplace

 Women in the workplace are demanding more agency over their work lives, and more awareness in their chosen workspace.
-Along with finding out the salary and benefits of the job, women are also interested in company culture and vetting workplace environments.
+Along with finding out the salary and benefits of the job, women are also take interest in company culture and vetting workplace environments.

 Though many people might experience workplace harassment, a huge number of people don’t report it.
-Women face the fear that they will lose their jobs, be blacklisted in their field, that no one will believe them, scrutinize at their story and even being accused of lying and blamed for their own experience.
+Women face the fear that they will lose their jobs, be blacklisted in their field, that no one will believe them, scrutinize their story, and even be accused of lying and blamed for their own experience.

 What is the #MeToo movement?

-The metoo movement is a social movement against sexual abuse and harassment.
-It’s a term that was coined by Tarana Burke on Myspace in early 2006 to promote empowerment and through empathy amongst women of color who’d been sexually abused.
+The #metoo movement is a social movement against sexual abuse and harassment.
+Tarana Burke gives us the term MeToo on Myspace in early 2006 to promote empowerment and empathy amongst women of color who are victims of sexually abuse.

 It took prominence in late 2017, when actress, Alyssa Milano tweeted #MeToo in response to predatory accusations against Harvey Weinstein and as many women shed light on their experience with high profile men in the entertainment industry and more.